pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

     The rest of the values will be generated for you.

+!!!
+Note
+    In the case where you have activated Enterprise and configured your IdP, note that you have the option to set roles at the Cluster level when deploying.

 - *A-2 - Choose and set your values rather than rely on autogeneration*

     For example, by using:

+    - For a root token:
     ```shell
     openssl rand -hex 16
     f438329fc98302779be65eef226d32c1
+    ```
+    - For other values:
+    ```shell
+    openssl rand -base64 42
+    tJkHm0+8niOtP1F8lAPryO9dGwMV7SL/u/uCZQi24kFuRj+7VYvtj01q
     ```

 !!!
 Note
     Note that those values will be injected into platform secrets at the time of the installation.
 #### **B - Use Secret(s)**